MITgcm/MITgcm/doc/examples/held_suarez_cs/held_suarez_cs.rst

 The model is forced by relaxation to a radiative equilibrium temperature from Held and Suarez (1994) :cite:`held-suar:94`.
-A linear frictional drag (Rayleigh damping) is applied in the lower part of the atmosphere and account for surface friction and momentum dissipation in the boundary layer.
-Altogether, this yields the following forcing Held and Suarez (1994) :cite:`held-suar:94` that is applied to the fluid:
+A linear frictional drag (Rayleigh damping) is applied in the lower part of the atmosphere and accounts for surface friction and momentum dissipation in the boundary layer.
+Altogether, this yields the following forcing from Held and Suarez (1994) :cite:`held-suar:94` that is applied to the fluid:

 .. math::